jmrr/phd_thesis/Corrections/list_of_changes.md

 7. Several figures are inaccurate or contain insufficient information in the caption

   - Remove Fig. 1
+    I have removed Fig. 1 and the references to it in the 3rd paragraph of Chapter 1 and in Section 7.1.

   - Remove Fig. 3